 Bring Your Passion

-Your three-point shot or your curveball doesn't show up every day, but effort and passion does.
-A strong passion for the game can help you get better, fast.
-And it can also catch the immediate attention of coaches who are always on the lookout for dedicated athletes who can be transformed into a superior college athlete.
+Your three-point shot or your curveball may not show up every day, but effort and passion can.
+A strong passion for the game can help you get better quickly.
+It can also catch the immediate attention of coaches who are always on the lookout for dedicated players who can be transformed into superior college athletes.

-Being a leader does not necessarily mean being overbearing or bossy.
+Being a leader doesn't necessarily mean being overbearing or bossy.
 It means taking additional responsibilities and stepping outside your comfort zone whenever there is a need to do so.
-Being accountable and thinking of the squad or group first, will get you top of a coach's list ultra-fast.
+Being accountable and thinking of the squad or group first can help get you to the top of a coach's list.

 Show Up On Time!

 Don't be late, okay?
 Nothing turns off a coach more than players who stumble in late to camp activities.
-Not only will being punctual help boost your skill—you're there to learn, aren't you? —but it can go a long way toward presenting yourself as an athlete with integrity.
-(College coaches aren't just looking for talent, but they're also looking for players who aren't gonna be a headache for four years.)
+Not only will being punctual help boost your skill — you're there to learn, aren't you? — but it can go a long way toward presenting yourself as an athlete with integrity.
+College coaches aren't just looking for talent; they're also looking for players who won't be a headache for four years.